Currency:USD $

 Myth-Busting: Cover and Hallowed Ground

 There is a common misconception that combining Cover with Hallowed Ground provides complete immunity to both parties.
 This is untrue; Cover merely transfers damage to the Paladin, and using it with Hallowed Ground does not confer absolute immunity.
-Ensuring that the right understanding of Paladin abilities is crucial for maximizing defensive capabilities in combat scenarios.
+Correct understanding of Paladin abilities is crucial for maximizing defensive capabilities in combat scenarios.

 Paladin Defensive Skills Overview